Zogo signs three more credit unions to use its financial literacy app and help improve members’ financial IQ

 Zogo Co-founder/CEO Bolun Li

-Zogo is a financial technology company based in Durham, N.C. that helps financial institutions connect with Gen Z and young millennials by teaching financial fundamentals through its app that pays users to learn.
+Zogo is a financial technology company based in Durham, N.C. that works to inspire the underbaked to become financially savvy.
+Zogo helps financial institutions connect with Gen Z and young Millennials by teaching financial fundamentals through its app that pays users to learn.
 Zogo’s app has won numerous industry accolades, including “Best of Show” at Finovate Fall 2019 and NACUSO 2019 Next Big Idea Competition.
-Key investors and advisors include Techstars, former CEO of Sageworks, and faculty from Duke University.
-To learn more, visit www.zogofinance.com or @ZogoFinance on Twitter.
+Key investors and advisors include Techstars, a former CEO of Sageworks, and faculty from Duke University.
+To learn more, visit www.zogofinance.com.